100+ Offline Activities to Reduce Screen Time

 Ages 3+

 According to TIME, music can help develop your child’s brain.
-However, they have to actively participate in making music to reap the full benefits… learning a musical instrument improves a child’s neural processing and reading skills, along with their ability to focus.
+However, they have to actively participate in making music to reap the full benefits.
+Learning a musical instrument improves a child’s neural processing and reading skills, along with their ability to focus.
 Research has even discovered that students who take music classes are more likely to graduate from high school and attend college.
-However, if you want your child to stick with this hobby, you should help them find a musical instrument that they actually enjoy.
+If you want your child to stick with this hobby, you should help them find a musical instrument they enjoy.
 Forcing them to play the trombone when they really love the drums is a recipe for disaster.
 We’ve linked some of our favorite videos about learning musical instruments below!

 Our recommendations: